 - How did concepts such as extinction, biodiversity, and ecology emerge from and shape nineteenth-century literature, science, and culture?

-- What do histories of the nineteenth century—the period of both rapid industrialization and imperial expansion—have to contribute to the shaping of environmental narratives today?
+- What do literary and cultural histories of the nineteenth century—the period of both rapid industrialization and imperial expansion—have to contribute to the shaping of environmental narratives today?

-- What are the implications of writing environmental histories in the way that we do?
+- What are the implications of writing ecological histories in the way that we do?

-- Can we imagine new forms of action consonant with our political moment building from nineteenth-century initiatives?
+- Can we imagine new forms of action consonant with our political moment that build from our study of the nineteenth century?

 Teaching Universities Caucus